jrueter15/unit2/README.md

     -- Create a low privilege local user to allow connection to the new db.
 This is a weak test password.
     CREATE USER 'unit_2_user'@'localhost' IDENTIFIED BY 'testpass';

-    -- Grant unit_2_user the ability to make changes to the db GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, INDEX, DROP ON unit_2.* TO 'unit_2_user'@'localhost';
+    // -- Grant unit_2_user the ability to make changes to the db
+    // GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, INDEX, DROP ON unit_2.* TO 'unit_2_user'@'localhost';

+    -- IDE didn't liek this.
+We need all privileges GRANT ALL PRIVILEGES ON unit_2.* TO 'unit_2_user'@'localhost';

     -- Ensure changes are relflected in the system FLUSH PRIVILEGES;